Skip to main content

 Maximum government funding for

-View more information about Welding (mechanised) – Apprenticeship unit (level 2) from the Institute for Apprenticeships and Technical Education.
+View more information about Welding (mechanised) – Apprenticeship unit (level 2) from Skills England.